|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On March 11, 1945 the US Army 41st Infantry Division, 163rd Infantry Regiment liberated San Roque Airfield.
+On March 11, 1945 liberated by the US Army 41st Infantry Division, 163rd Infantry Regiment.
+Immediately, the airfield was repaired, improved and expanded by the Americans using Filipino laborers.